kang-cao-corgi/coj/notes.md

 ### 4. Worship is ***NOT*** a religious ritual

-We do not do the apostle's creed
+We do not do the [apostle's creed](https://en.wikipedia.org/wiki/Apostles%27_Creed)(使徒信经) (a prayer that you recite)

-worship = seeing the face of the Lord in spirit and truth
+worship(Greek: προσκυνώ, Proskuneo) = seeing the face of the Lord in spirit and truth
 - [Mt18:10](https://www.blueletterbible.org/niv/mat/18/10/s_947010)

 worship - to fall at another's feet - to meet with Him face to face - kiss the hand of God